-The Aironet Wireless Client operates by associating to an Access Point or Bridge to make a connection to remote end nodes.
-If two end nodes are both Aironet Wireless Clients and they are within radio range of each other, the units may be configured to send the radio packets directly to each other without connecting to an intervening Access Point or Bridge.
+The Aironet Wireless Client operates by associating to an Access Point or Bridge to make a connection to a remote end node.
+If two end nodes of the connection are both Aironet Wireless Clients and they are within radio range of each other, the units may be configured to send the radio packets directly to each other without connecting to an intervening Access Point or Bridge.